 Stakeholder and organisational perspective (in courses directed towards organisational behaviour, organisational communication, and human-computer interaction)

 The courses are research-related and pre-research and business oriented with the entire system development cycle in focus.
 The programme provides practical skills by letting students use different systems development methods in real life projects.
 During training, students learn also how to manage major projects.
-After the programme the system developers can work with many different kinds of professions related to the IT field, nationally and internationally.
+After you graduate you can work with many different kinds of professions related to the IT field, nationally and internationally.

 The programme leads to a Master of Social Science (120 credits) with Information Systems as the main field of study.
 After one year it may also be possible to obtain a Master of Social Science (60 credits).